lanceman2/panels/README.md

 5. make a minimal set of widget types, and
 6. keep it small.

-We also wanted to be able to create simple windows and draw to "raw" pixels, without a ton of dependencies.
+We also wanted to be able to use panels to create simple windows and draw to "raw" pixels, without a ton of dependencies.
 Of course this screams of needing/wanting/having OpenGL/Wayland (EGL or whatever it's called) pixel rendering stuff, but currently it's just using xdg_wm_base for making usable window pixel surfaces.
 I currently don't know why we need XDG when we have EGL.
 Isn't EGL more performant.
 Why not make EGL the default Wayland-client window pixel thingy?
+I just don't know.

 ## Dependencies